 I’ve put a positive spin on Elf on the Shelf by removing the element of threat and replacing it with ideas for wholesome family fun.

 Sound good?
-Read on for inspiration you and the children will love!
+Read on for Christmas elf ideas and inspiration you and the children will love!

 But firstly, if you’ve not already got yours, you can buy yours here (affiliate link).